 - Contact the C&IT Helpdesk at 313-577-4357 or firstname.lastname@example.org

-To help alleviate concern over the transition to online classes and other possible complications arising from the coronavirus pandemic, Wayne State University is adding a pass/no pass grading option for undergraduate students and a grade/no pass option for graduate students for the Winter 2020 term.
+To help alleviate concern over the transition to online classes and other possible complications arising from the coronavirus pandemic, Wayne State University is adding a pass/no pass grading option for undergraduate students and a grade/no pass option for graduate students for Fall 2020 and Winter 2021.

 The College of Fine, Performing and Communication Arts will implement the policies as articulated for majors in each of our departments - James Pearson Duffy Department of Art and Art History, Maggie Allesee Department of Theatre and Dance, Department of Communication and the Department of Music.